Yushu-An/YushuAn-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Robot
-  - Computational Linguistics
+  - Digital Twin
-  - Information Retrieval
+  - Machine Vision

 # Education to show in About widget
 education: